 By Ronn Yaish, MBA

-I will be sharing five “money moves” to consider before the end of the year.
-This being the second part of this series, in this article I will share money moves six through 10.
+I will be sharing Money Moves to consider before the end of the year.
+This being the third part of this series, in this article I will share Money Moves 11 through 13.

 By Ronn Yaish, MBA

-Ronn Yaish is wealth advisor and CEO of Yaish Financial Services, a New Jersey-based investment and wealth management firm.
+Ronn Yaish is wealth adviser and CEO of Yaish Financial Services, a New Jersey-based investment and wealth management firm.
 Ronn earned a master’s in education and an MBA in finance.
-He has been featured in Forbes, AOL Finance, Credit.com, GoBanking and US News and World Report.
+He has been featured in Forbes, AOL Finance, Credit.com, GoBanking and U.S. News and World Report.
 His goal is to educate and help clients “keep things simple” when managing their money.